yangzhch6/yangzhch6.github.io/_pages/about.md

 Short Bio
 ===
-I'm **Zhicheng YANG**, who is pursuing a Ph.D. degree advised by [Prof. Jing Tang](https://sites.google.com/view/jtang) and [Prof. Yiwei Wang](https://wangywust.github.io/).
-Before that, I obtained my Master's degree at the [HCP Lab](http://www.sysu-hcp.net/home/) and bachelor's degree of Computer Science and Technology in SYSU, where I was fortunately advised by [Prof. Xiaodan Liang](https://scholar.google.com/citations?user=voxznZAAAAAJ&hl=zh-CN) to conduct research in NLP.
+I'm **Zhicheng YANG**, who is pursuing a Ph.D. degree.
+I obtained my Master's degree at the [HCP Lab](http://www.sysu-hcp.net/home/) and bachelor's degree of Computer Science and Technology in SYSU, where I was fortunately advised by [Prof. Xiaodan Liang](https://scholar.google.com/citations?user=voxznZAAAAAJ&hl=zh-CN) to conduct research in NLP.

 Research Interests